thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada/symbols-dev-guide.md

 ## Step 4: Behavior items

 Behavior items enable the end-user to configure interactions between the widget and the platform.
-Once defined, these items are available in the widget's end-user configuration settings.
+Once defined, these items are available in the widget's end-user configuration settings as a Behavior panel.
 For instance, you can set up the source that determines the fan's state ('On'/'Off') and specify the actions that occur when the 'On' and 'Off' buttons are clicked.

 Below is a gallery containing two images: one showing the list of behavior items configured by the SCADA developer, and the other displaying the corresponding elements in the end-user configuration of the widget.

-[//]: # (TODO: Include two screenshots here.)
+[//]: # (TODO: Include one screenshots with two panels and a -> between them.)

 Now let's learn how to configure behavior items.
 Each item includes the following common fields: